WICG/is-input-pending/README.md

-In order to enable developers to complete their work as fast as possible if the user isn't interacting, but respond to user input as fast as possible if input occurs, we propose adding a new `navigator.scheduling.isInputPending()` API, which takes an array of input event types and returns true if any of them might be pending.
-If called with no arguments (or an empty array), true is returned if input of _any_ type might be pending.
-To avoid script from misbehaving user agents will also be allowed to sometimes return true for whatever arbitrary reasons it wants.
+In order to enable developers to complete their work as fast as possible if the user isn't interacting, but respond to user input as fast as possible if input occurs, we propose adding a new `navigator.scheduling.isInputPending()` API.
+This API takes an IsInputPendingOptions object, which may be configured to include discrete input (e.g. mouse clicks, key presses), or discrete _and_ continuous input (e.g. mouse movement, touch dragging).
+If given no options object, the default is the former.

 See the draft specification [here](https://wicg.github.io/is-input-pending/).

 ## Example

-Using `scheduling.isInputPending()` requires having some way to schedule tasks.
+Using `navigator.scheduling.isInputPending()` requires having some way to schedule tasks.
 We anticipate most adoption coming from frameworks and large sites.
 However, if you have a list of tasks that need executing, adoption is very simple.

 ```javascript
 let taskQueue = [task1, task2, ...];